Have a question for WOOF? E-mail us!

 last weekend, he bit my eight year old, and my sister.
 He even bit his instructor during a class.

-My sister works full time, and trys to work with him when she gets home, but he is pretty out of control by then.
+My sister works full time, and tries to work with him when she gets home, but he is pretty out of control by then.
 She would consider giving him up to someone who could spend the time with him that he needs, and I am just looking for some guidance as to what her options might be.
 Any suggestions?

 Hello: